AloeLavi/AloeLavi/README.md

 **About me**

 - ⚔️ I'm QA Engineer
-- 🌵 I’m currently learning at QA.GURU
+- 🌵 I'm taking a course in automation testing (Java + Selenide) at QA.GURU now
 - 💬 How to reach me: Telegram @aloe_lavi

 <!--